 If there’s a category without a frontrunner, it’s Best Actor.
 Early in the season, Gary Oldman (Darkest Hour) seemed to be a lock to win the category.
 However, as critics prizes started rolling out, it became clear that he wasn’t going to be a critics darling like some past winners.
 But that’s not always a requirement.
 Leonardo DiCaprio and Eddie Redmayne basically didn’t win anything until the major awards.
 It’s hard to picture Oldman winning without at least some critical support.
 Although, part of the reason he became a frontrunner was because the role is classic Oscar bait — grandstanding speeches, a revered historical figure.
 That might give room for a less conventional Oscar performance by Timothée Chalamet (Call Me By Your Name) to sneak in.
 Unlike Oldman, Chalamet has been the consensus critical pick.

-Timothee Chalamet (Call Me By Your Name), who is on track to be the breakout star of the season, has a lot going for him.
-He’s in one of the most critically acclaimed movies of the year, picked up early Oscar buzz out of Sundance, and the movie is likely going to be a strong contender across all categories.
-The only problem is his age.
-At just the age of 21, he’d be the youngest nominee in the category ever.
+Chalamet is arguably the breakout star of 2017, but the Oscars aren’t kind to younger actors in Best Actor.
+At just the age of 21, he’d be the youngest nominee in the category since 1939.
 The most recent nominee to be in his 20s was Heath Ledger who was 25 when he was nominated for Brokeback Mountain.
 Before that, Adrian Brody was 29 when he won for The Pianist, the youngest winner in this category.
-His age is going to be his biggest hurdle.
+His age is going to be his biggest hurdle to a win.

 Check out all our 2018 Oscar Predictions!